 Stage 2 reading - Literal comprehension

-Students will learn use a range of texts to locate and interpret directly stated information.
+Students will learn to use a range of texts to locate and interpret directly stated information.
 Students will use the strategy of scanning to quickly identify the main ideas in a text, and skimming to find key words to respond to literal comprehension tasks

 - EN2-4A: uses an increasing range of skills, strategies and knowledge to fluently read, view and comprehend a range of texts on increasingly challenging topics in different media and technologies.